Advertisement

 What do you think of it?

-We've yet to drive the new one, but it's the based on the ‘AmpR Small’ platform that underpins the award-winning Renault 5.
+We've yet to drive the new one, but it's based on the ‘AmpR Small’ platform that underpins the award-winning Renault 5.

 Find out more here